NicoleBIA/Brawyn-Hayes-Bank-Branch-Performance-Analysis/DAX_Measures.md

 ## Overview: Why These Measures Were Created

 In support of the **Branch Strategy Insights Analysis**, it was necessary to create a targeted set of DAX measures to evaluate core KPIs across multiple dimensions of performance.
-These measures were designed to uncover patterns in **operational efficiency**, **cost to serve**, **loan and deposit dynamics**, **revenue generation**, and **customer engagement behaviors** — particularly across segments, products, and time.
+These measures were designed to uncover patterns in **operational efficiency**, **cost to serve**, **loan and deposit dynamics**, **revenue generation**, and **customer engagement behaviors**; particularly across segments, products, and time.
 Together, they provide the analytical backbone needed to assess branch-level effectiveness, highlight opportunities for strategic enablement, and align insights with macroeconomic conditions and evolving consumer behaviors.

 ---